LorenzoDeSanctis/6DoF-3DUltrasound/README.md

 # 6DoF freehand 3D Ultrasound: a low cost technique using computer vision tracking
-This is the minimum dataset generated from the experiments carried out during the study entitled "6 DOF Freehand 3D Ultrasound: A Low-Cost Computer Vision-based Approach for Orthopedic Applications", necessary to replicate the results shown in the research article (not available at the moment ).
+This is the minimum dataset generated from the experiments carried out during the study entitled "6 DOF Freehand 3D Ultrasound: A Low-Cost Computer Vision-based Approach for Orthopedic Applications", necessary to replicate the results shown in the research article [Link](https://doi.org/10.3390/diagnostics14141501).

 For each of the four tests, three files are available:
 - Marker trajectories obtained from the stereophotogrammetric system (.tsv);